 I’ve not been there but have known about it for years.
 Some speculate that it could a sacred pre-historic marker associated with prime meridians and ancient Egyptian knowledge, marking the ‘middle of North Africa’ (left).
 It is a huge coincidence that the circle is – within a few kilometres – exactly halfway between the equator and Ras Angela near Bizerte in Tunisia, the northernmost point of Africa.
 And it’s nearly directly south (178.4°) of Ras Angela, too.
 (Fwiw, it’s 64km west to the actual point directly south of Ras Angela, just south of Arakao on the edge of the Aïr.)

 Not so mysterious after all then, but you do wonder, with the distinctive and isolated 20-km-long Madet ridge angled NW/SE and the Aïr massif to the west, what value the tiny 20-m stone compass actually added to aerial navigation?
 And why put an airstrip there if anywhere flat in the Sahara can be an ’emergency airstrip’.
-And would they have spent days building the drop zone circle when a ring of smoking oil drums would have sufficed?
+And would they have spent days building a parachute or bomb drop zone circle when a ring of smoking oil drums would have sufficed?

 Another possibility I like to entertain is of a playful or geographically inclined Colonel stationed in the Sahara.
 He’d spent his lovelorn honeymoon in Bizerte and, looking at his Michelin map one hot day, noticed Adrar Madet’s central position.
 He decided it would be a good morale-building (or time-killing) exercise to have the circle and cardinal points marked in the desert for posterity.
 But as Adrar Madet is far from any route or useful resource, the purpose and meaning of his enigmatic earth sculpture has been lost in the sands of time.